 Some data center organizations have made sustainability a priority for years, but examples of public pushback in the wake of new data center construction have led to an industry-wide commitment to more sustainable practices, including water-neutral and zero-carbon initiatives.
 But with an estimated 2.9 gigawatts of new data center capacity currently under construction, there are growing concerns regarding the resources data centers consume.
 That’s why Vertiv’s experts predict a much more purposeful approach to sustainability in 2022.

-Below are some of the stakeholders, technologies and strategies that will lead to more meaningful strides in sustainability efforts in 2022.
+Below are some of the stakeholders, technologies and strategies that experts think may lead to more meaningful strides in sustainability efforts in 2022.

 The Sustainability Impact of Hyperscalers